-Furthermore, (2) a faculty member will be expected to provide in-person training, or personally verify the ability of, anyone else involved in such activities before he or she is allowed to conduct such tasks in the absence of direct supervision.
-A written record should be kept specifying each training session, including the name of all persons involved and the nature and extent of their training, this record being kept available for inspection by the college IACUC.
+Furthermore, (2) a faculty member will be expected to provide in-person training, or personally verify the ability of, anyone else involved in such activities before the trainee is allowed to conduct such tasks in the absence of direct supervision.
+A written record should be kept specifying each training session, including the name of all persons involved and the nature and extent of their training, this record being kept available for inspection by the IACUC.

 All personnel on an animal care and use protocol should be familiar with the regulations and requirements pertaining to use of vertebrate animals in teaching and research.
 To facilitate and document this learning, ESF personnel have access to the CITI training program.

 All personnel are required to complete the IACUC course for Investigators, Staff and Students, also called Working with the IACUC.
 This course covers the material from Chapters 1-3 of the Guide for the Care and Use of Laboratory Animals, which is required reading for the certification of all ESF animal care protocols.
 Additional courses on specific animals may also be required.

 For instructions on how to access the CITI website, please contact Christopher Whipps, IACUC Chair.